-St Giacomo's Chapel (VII) - formerly Rossi and Baciocchi - You can admire the Lorenzo Costa's splendid masterpiece "Madonna in Trono" (1492) on the altar and his polychromatic large windows designs.
-Designed by Antonio Serra (1845), the tomb on the right contains the Prince Felice and his wife Elisa Bonaparte bodies;ù
+St James Chapel (VII) - formerly Rossi and Baciocchi Lorenzo Costa's wonderful masterpiece "Madonna in Trono" (Madonna on the Throne) (1492) can be found on the altar.
+The polychromatic large windows are also attributed to him.
+The tomb on the right-hand side was designed by Antonio Serra (1845) and contains the remains of Prince Felice and of his wife Elisa Bonaparte;

 St Rocco’s Chapel (VIII) - formerly Malvezzi Ranuzzi - On the altar you can find the Parmigianino "St Rocco" (1527).
 The large windows were designed by Achille Casanova (1926);

-Main Chapel - The four Veronese marble columns belong to the large tabernacle designed by Vignola.
-On the altar, you can find the big wood "Crucifix" with cherubs heads created by an anonymous person in the XVth century.
-On the apse’s back you can find an imponent fresco of the "Madonna with St Petronio" by Marcantonio Franceschini and Luigi Quaini on Cignani’s cartoons (1672);
+Main Chapel The four Veronese marble columns belong to the large tabernacle designed by Vignola.
+The large wooden "Crucifix" with cherub heads on the altar was made by an unknown artist in the 15th century.
+On the back of the apse, there is an imposing fresco depicting "Madonna with St Petronio" by Marcantonio Franceschini and Luigi Quaini on models by Cignani (1672);

 The relics’ Chapel (XII) - formerly Zambeccari - The bell tower is on it.

-St Peter Martyr’s Chapel (XIII) - formerly Beccari’s Society - the marble sceen with cherubs heads (end XVth century) is by Francesco di Simone; the altar piece by Passerotti;
+St Peter Martyr Chapel (XIII) - formerly della Società dei Beccari the marble transenna with cherub heads (late 15th century) is by Francesco di Simone while the altar piece is by Passerotti;

-Santissimo’s Chapel (XV)- formerly Malvezzi Campeggi - The current appearance dates back from 1814 (Angelo Venturoli).
-On the altar, in a niche designed by Vignola, there is the "Trono del Santissimo" by Alessandro Algardi, who brought the marbles from the Ancient Rome ruins;
+Santissimo Chapel (XV)- formerly Malvezzi Campeggi The current appearance dates back to 1814 (Angelo Venturoli).
+On the altar, in a niche designed by Vignola, there is the "Trono del Santissimo" (Santissimo’s Throne) by Alessandro Algardi, who took the marble from the ruins of Ancient Rome;

 Immacolata’s Chapel (XVI)- formerly Fantuzzi - Fully decorated by Achille Casanova and by Renato Pasqui;